aayushdhiman/basic-malloc/README.md

-# Assignment 5: Basic Memory Allocator
+# Basic Memory Allocator

-This is the starter code for [Assignment 5](https://course.ccs.neu.edu/cs3650f22/a05.html).
+Built a basic memory allocator in C to replicate the malloc, calloc, and free functionality.
+Written for a systems class.

+Completed 11/2/2022.

 The [Makefile](Makefile) contains the following targets: